JOURNAL ONKOLOGIE – STUDIE

 tissue under a different research protocol with a separate informed consent.
 After

-chemotherapy to collect peripheral blood mononuclear cells (PBMCs) for dendritic cell vaccine
+mononuclear cells (PBMCs) for dendritic cell vaccine production.
+All patients will receive at

-with the 5th cycle of chemotherapy.
-Vaccine will be administered subcutaneously every 3
+Subgroup 2: Vaccine will be administered subcutaneously every 3 weeks, on day 9 (the day

-weeks, on day 9 (the day after last gemcitabine infusion) of each 21-day cycle, and
+after last gemcitabine infusion) of each 21-day cycle, and thereafter every four weeks

-thereafter every four weeks starting from the second nivolumab administration.
-Nivolumab
+starting from the second nivolumab administration.

-will be given as a flat dose every 2 weeks during the vaccination period until the last
+flat dose every 2 weeks during the vaccination period until the last vaccine dose or at least

-vaccine dose or at least 8 weeks after the end of the last chemotherapy cycle if vaccination
+8 weeks after the end of the last chemotherapy cycle if vaccination stops earlier.

 Regular physical examination, radiological evaluation and blood testing for safety parameters